alshedivat/meta-blocks/benchmarks/README.md

 # MetaBlocks Benchmarking Suite

 **MetaBlocks** comes with a highly configurable suite of benchmarks enabling the ultimate reproducibility.
-Each variation, setting, and method are precisely configured using [hydra](https://hydra.cc) and the best configurations are committed and stored in the repository.
+Each variation, setting, and method are precisely configured using [hydra](https://hydra.cc) and the best configurations are committed to the repository.

+**Note:** Not all the current configurations are optimal; expect them to be updated.

 ## Getting started with benchmarks